A topic from the subject of Quantification in Chemistry.

 2. Prepare a sample solution of the aspirin tablet:

-• Use the calibration curve to determine the concentration of aspirin in the sample.
+6. Determine the concentration of aspirin in the sample: Use the calibration curve to determine the concentration of aspirin in the sample solution by finding the concentration that corresponds to the sample's absorbance value.

 Key Procedures:

-• Construction of a calibration curve.
+• Construction and interpretation of the calibration curve

 Significance: